 A university official has a "legitimate educational interest" whenever he or she is performing a task that is specified in his or her position, description, or by a contract agreement, performing a task related to a student's education, performing a task related to the discipline of a student, providing a service or benefit relating to the student or student's family (such as health care, counseling, job placement or financial aid) or disclosure of information in response to a judicial order or legally issued subpoena.
 (NOTE: At Caltech all subpoenas are first reviewed by the Office of the General Counsel to determine an appropriate response.)

 Students are allowed access to their educational records as follows: A student may inspect his or her academic transcript during normal working hours.
 To see other records, the student must provide a written request to the registrar or to the director of financial aid or to the dean of graduate studies or to the dean of students, or their deputies, as appropriate.
-A mutually convenient time will be arranged within 10 working days after receipt of the request for the student to examine the records in his or her file.
+A mutually convenient time will be arranged within 45 days after receipt of the request for the student to examine the records in his or her file.
 At that time the student may examine all educational records in the file with the exception of those specifically exempted by Part 99 of Title 34 of the Code of Federal Regulations.
-The student may obtain copies of any of the records available to him or her; the cost will be 44 cents for the first page copied and 12 cents for each additional page.
+If circumstances effectively prevent the student from exercising their right to review their education records, the Institute will make other arrangements.

 All reasonable requests for explanations or interpretations of the educational records will be honored, and if inaccurate, misleading, or otherwise inappropriate data are found in these records, they will be promptly corrected or deleted.